 Of course, it may be even more frightening for those females who know that their parents are homophobic or condemn lesbians because of religious convictions; but even those parents who have always professed recognition for lesbians and gays can respond in unexpected ways when their own daughter declares that she is a lesbian.
 And imagine the trouble for those who have relatives who either way have never expressed an opinion.
 It’d like to open a ticking box— is it a clock or a bomb?

 I suspect that most of us who have been out for any length of moment have forgotten that fear or have either overcome the pain or rejection if confronted with the pain of family rejection.

-Recently, a post I read in a forum included the question, What would it take to make her admit to her family that she loves me?
-It hurts me when she is unable to admit to her family that she loves me.
-I feel like she must not love me enough.
+A post I read in a forum recently included the question, “What would it take for her to confess that she loves me to her family?”
+It hurts me when she can not acknowledge that she loves me to her family.
+I feel she’s not supposed to love me enough.

 Until next time…